Festusdisi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-dispay the content of /etc/passwd /etc/hosts
+last lines of a file